Vigilante13/intro-to-re/tools-1.md

 ### Diassembling with GDB

-Using our example from before, this is how you would use `GDB` to diassembly the function `secret_function` in our program:
+Using our example from before, this is how you would use `GDB` to diassembe the function `secret_function` in our program:

 ```gdb
 varuniyer@VarunPC:/mnt/c/Users/vi021/Desktop$ gdb example